Grant Township, Russell County, Kansas: Education

-Grant Township lies within unified school district 407, Russell County Schools.
+Grant Township lies within Russell County USD 407.

 Transportation

 Interstate 70 and U.S. Route 40 run concurrently east–west through the far northern part of the township.
 U.S. Route 281 runs north–south through the central part of the township, connecting to a network of mostly unpaved county roads laid out in a rough grid pattern across the township.
 A U.S. 40 business route runs southeast into the northeastern corner of the township, terminating at its interchange with I-70.
 Pioneer Road, a paved north–south county road, runs straight south from that interchange through the township.
 Immediately south of the interchange, the old alignment of U.S. 40 runs east from Pioneer Road, parallel to I-70.
 The north–south Balta-Galatia Road forms the township's western border.
 Another paved county road, the east–west 4 Corners Road, runs east from U.S. 281 in the southern part of the township.

 The Kansas Pacific line of the Union Pacific Railroad runs parallel to I-70 and the U.S. 40 business route through the northeastern corner of the township.